-Provision is made for benefits accruing to employees in respect of wages and salaries, annual leave, long service leave and sick leave when it is probable that settlement will be required and they are capable of being measured reliably.
+Provision is made for benefits accruing to employees in respect of wages and salaries, annual leave, long service leave and sick leave when it is probable that settlement will be required and the amounts can be reliably measured.

 Provisions made in respect of employee benefits expected to be settled within 12 months, are measured as the amount unpaid at the reporting date at current pay rates in respect of employees' services up to that date.